do-community/cloud_haiku/_haikus/2022_DHworkshop_basement.md

 author: LR
 ---

-Branch and pull, origin
+Branch and pull, remote <br>
-remote.
-This basement
+origin.
+This basement has <br>
-has windows.
+so many windows.